 Chris is married to his wife, Melissa, and live in Lincoln, Nebraska (Go Big Red!) where they enjoy their small family of rescued cats and dogs.

-Tamara Kofran, Treasurer: I am a life-long resident of Cedar Falls, Iowa, except for a brief few years when I lived in North Carolina.
+Tamara Kofron, Treasurer: I am a life-long resident of Cedar Falls, Iowa, except for a brief few years when I lived in North Carolina.

 I graduated from the University of Northern Iowa in 1984 with a BA in Administrative Management.
 I am the Business Manager for Modern Builders, Inc. in Janesville, Iowa, and have been employed there for over thirty years.